 The IUCN Red List for cats lists the Canadian and Eurasian Lynx as Least Concern.
 I would strongly dispute this, what measures are they based on?
 Do the have accurate figures and are they under political pressure?
 Or are the providers of the data working under a conflict of interest?

 There are thousands of articles on the Lynx and I suspect all will make comment about the declining populations or populations that are becoming or have become endangered.
 Why isn’t this reflected in the Red List ranking?
 Lets take just one example.
-An article in the Anchorage Daily News about an protecting the lynx cat, Rocky Smith, Program Director of Colorado Wild’s Forest Watch Campaign program and a specialist on forest destruction says that “the lynx population in the southern Rockies is small and vulnerable to extinction, even with conservative management.” (see the full article).
+An article in the Anchorage Daily News about an protecting the lynx cat, Rocky Smith, Program Director of Colorado Wild’s Forest Watch Campaign program and a specialist on forest destruction says that “the lynx population in the southern Rockies is small and vulnerable to extinction, even with conservative management.”

 This is kept deliberately short as the most important issue is conservation and secondly the pictures pretty much say it all.
 As you can see from the photographs in the slide show, this cat is not a big cat.
 It weighs about 22 lbs.
 This is at the very top end of domestic cats.
 Some Maine Coon cats are reported weigh 25 lbs.
 Click on the link to see a wildcat/domestic cat comparison chart.
 Also see Wild Cat Species by Size.